felixmarvindev/school-biometric-system/docs/stories/01-school-setup/tasks/task-002-school-api.md

 ## Notes

 - Use HTTP status codes correctly (201 for creation, 409 for conflict)
-- Error messages should be user-friendly
+- Error messages should be user-friendly with field-level mapping
 - Consider rate limiting for registration endpoint
 - Log registration attempts for security
+- **CRITICAL**: Never commit database changes if response preparation will fail
+- Use atomic transactions: both school and admin created together or neither
+- Validate response schemas before committing transaction
+- Implement proper rollback on any error (validation, user creation, response prep)